How do you check your Google rankings? Typing your keyword into Google, counting the results and then adding your position to a spreadsheet?

 What I like: It’s good that you can request manual ranking updates.
 You also get the evolution of your keywords in the main view, including the best rank you ever had. $25 for 200 keywords is not a bad deal either.

 What they should improve: I find the navigation on the left-hand side overwhelming and the Term View where you mainly track your keywords is not particularly well-designed.
 I even had to struggle with the most basic things like adding a new keyword.
-They also don’t show any Google SERP Features (knowledge panel, featured snippets, etc.), which I find rather surprising for this tool.
+They also don’t show any Google SERP Features (knowledge panel, featured snippets, etc.), which I find rather surprising for this tool [Update Feb 2020: they now support tracking of featured snippets].

 Who is it for?
 Considering the other options, I am not sure who I would recommend this for.
 Maybe Amazon Sellers?